 Indigenous Studies Seminar Series

-Inspired by the work of the Center for Native American and Indigenous Research (CNAIR), the APS Library & Museum's Indigenous Studies Seminar Series serves scholars and researchers in the Greater Philadelphia area working on projects in or aligned with Native American and Indigenous Studies.
+Inspired by the work of the Center for Native American and Indigenous Research (CNAIR), the APS Library & Museum's Indigenous Studies Seminar Series serves scholars and researchers working on projects in or aligned with Native American and Indigenous Studies.

-Meetings are held in Philosophical Hall (104 S. 5th St.) and are open to scholars in all fields and at all career levels.
+Meetings in 2020-2021 will be held on Zoom and are open to scholars in all fields and at all career levels.